 The return period is quarterly but taxable persons may apply for a different filing period, subject to the Commissioner's approval.

-The VAT Commissioner also has the right to request from a taxable person that he file his VAT returns for a different period.
+The Commissioner of Taxation also has the right to request from a taxable person that he file his VAT returns for a different period (monthly or yearly).